nickassafkirk/hygge_houseplants/README.md

     * 'STRIPE_WH_SECRET'
     * 'USE_AWS' - Set to True

 1. With the Environmental variables defined we now need to install the packages needed to run the project.
 These can be found in the requirements.txt file in the root directory.
 We can install each dependency by using the ```pip3 install <package_name>``` command in the terminal.
+    * pip3 install boto3
     * pip3 install django
     * pip3 install django-allauth
     * pip3 install django-crispy-forms
     * pip3 install dj-database-url
+    * pip3 install django-storages
     * pip3 install gunicorn
     * pip3 install pillow
     * pip3 install psycopg2-binary